 This is because the lower values of $f/|C_{\tau l}|$ cannot provide a satisfactory fit of the cosmological data used in our scan at higher axion masses, hence these scenarios are excluded.
-In Fig.~\ref{fig:mPk_diff} we plot the same setup for $\Delta P(k)$.
-In both Fig.~\ref{fig:PP_diff} and Fig.~\ref{fig:mPk_diff} we highlight the curves corresponding to $f/|C_{\tau l}| = 10^8$ GeV with a black outline to trace how the constraints change with mass for a given coupling value.
-Comparing the two figures we can see that in the considered range of masses the constraints are mainly determined by the deviation in the matter power spectrum, especially at higher masses.
-The evolution of the predictions for our benchmark value of the coupling with the change of mass aligns with the evolution of the constraint in Fig.~\ref{fig:lfv_mass_limits_scatter_plot} and supports our explanation in the main text.
+We highlight the curves corresponding to $f/|C_{\tau l}| = 10^8$ GeV with a black outline to trace how the constraints change with mass for a given coupling value.